grantjenks/free-python-games/docs/give-gift-python.rst

 Give the Gift of Python
 =======================

+* `Give the Gift of Python Video`_
-*Talk given at SF Python Holiday Party on December 5, 2018.*
+* Talk given at SF Python Holiday Party on December 5, 2018.

+.. _`Give the Gift of Python Video`: https://www.youtube.com/watch?v=BVI78g4V4so

 Who am I?
 ---------